the setting of a work or series of fiction, esp. of imaginative fiction

 Fred Galvin submitted a link to this site which suggests that the first appearance of this sense of "universe" may have appeared in the fanzine "Om Markstein Sklom Stu" #6, in the apazine CAPA-alpha #71 (Sept 1970).
 However, Irene Grumman submitted cites from P. Schuyler Miller in the April 1970 Analog, which antedate it.

 Fred Galvin submitted a 1966 cite from Algis Budrys in Galaxy that uses "pocket universe" in this sense.
-We would still like pre-1970 cites for "universe", however.
+We would still like pre-1970 cites for "universe", from SF sources, however.

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.